How to attract Gen Z employees

 Modern hiring process

-Embrace social media
+Embrace social networking sites

 Establish a strong social media presence and engage with Gen Z applicants through platforms like LinkedIn, Instagram, and X, formerly known as Twitter.
-Share company updates and employee spotlights, and showcase your company mission.
+Share company updates and employee spotlights, and showcase your company's mission.

-To further strengthen your brand and employee engagement, you can encourage your workers to share company content on their personal social channels.
+To further strengthen your employer brand and employee engagement, you can encourage your workers to share company content on their personal social channels.

 What does Gen Z want from employers?